akashcraft/LED-Controller/README.md

 ## User Manual
-Will be available after first stable release.
+Will be available under Wiki after first stable release.

 ## Who can use this?
 You are free to download and edit the source code files however you like.
 But, LightCraft is not to be resold for any commercial purpose(s).